pulumi/docs/content/docs/reference/pkg/azure-nextgen/devices/iotdpsresourceprivateendpointconnection.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const iotDpsResourcePrivateEndpointConnection = new azure_nextgen.devices.latest.IotDpsResourcePrivateEndpointConnection("iotDpsResourcePrivateEndpointConnection", {
+const iotDpsResourcePrivateEndpointConnection = new azure_nextgen.devices.IotDpsResourcePrivateEndpointConnection("iotDpsResourcePrivateEndpointConnection", {
     privateEndpointConnectionName: "myPrivateEndpointConnection",
     properties: {
         privateLinkServiceConnectionState: {